A Classification of Non-Hermitian Random Matrices: Abstract

 \section{Abstract}

 We present a classification of non-hermitian random matrices based on implementing commuting discrete symmetries.
-It contains 43 classes.
-This generalizes the classification of hermitian random matrices due to Altland-Zirnbauer and it also extends the Ginibre ensembles of non-hermitian matrices \cite{engarde}.
+It contains 38 classes.
+This generalizes the classification of hermitian random matrices due to Altland-Zirnbauer and it also extends the Ginibre ensembles of non-hermitian matrices.

 Random matrix theory originates from the work of Wigner and Dyson on random hamiltonians \cite{Dyson}.
 Since then it has been applied to a large variety of problems ranging from enumerative topology, combinatorics, to localization phenomena, fluctuating surfaces, integrable or chaotic systems, etc...
 Non-hermitian random matrices also have applications to interesting quantum problems such as open choatic scattering, dissipative quantum maps, non-hermitian localization, etc...
 See e.g. ref.\cite{revue} for an introduction.
-The aim of this short note is to extend the Dyson \cite{Dyson} and Altland-Zirnbauer \cite{AltZirn} classifications of hermitian random matrix ensembles to the non-hermitian ones.
+The aim of this short note is to extend the Dyson \cite{Dyson} and Altland-Zirnbauer \cite{AltZirn} classifications of hermitian random matrix ensembles to the non-hermitian ones~\footnote{Compared to our 2001 version, we corrected two misprints in one of the following tables that in the previous version led us to miscount the number of classes as 43 whereas it should have been 38.
+Explicit details of the classification are unchanged.}.